 Squat all the way down, with your butt directly behind your heels, just inches off the ground.
 This position can reduce the stress on your quads, the chance of losing your balance, and also the likelihood of “pee splatter” on your shoes or pants by keeping your stream short.
 If need be, you can use one hand on a nearby rock or tree for balance.
 You don’t have to pull your shorts or pants very far down to get them out of the way; think mid-thigh or knee.

 After relieving themselves, many women use the “drip and dry” method—that is, give yourself a few moments to air dry as much as possible (give yourself a good shake to help things along) before pulling your pants back up.
 Or, you can use broad plant leaves as natural toilet paper.
 (Before doing so, be sure you can identify and avoid any poisonous ones in your area.)
 If you prefer to be able to wipe with actual toilet paper, follow Leave No Trace principles by packing it out; after wiping, seal up the toilet paper in a small plastic baggie, and dispose of it later in a proper trash can.

 Some women opt to use a “pee rag” to dry off with.
-This is essentially a bandana or handkerchief that you can tie to the outside of your hydration pack when not in use; it will dry naturally as you run, and you can wash it when you get back home.
+This is essentially a bandana or handkerchief that you can tie it to the outside of your hydration pack when not in use; it will dry naturally as you run, and you can wash it when you get back home.

 One final option: invest in a “female urination device,” or pee funnel, as they’re often called.
 These little pieces of plastic permit women to pee standing up.
 Be warned that they take a fair amount of practice to master, so try them at home in the shower before attempting to use one in the wild.